albertadevor/unforgettable/README.md

 ### Final Project for Brown Unviersity's *Designing Humanity Centered Robots* (CS1951C)
 ### Created by Alberta Devor

-Unforget*table* shows the overlap between two users locaiton history data.
-It is intended to be used as part of a larger physcial project in which two users standing at a table look at the projection of their overlapped location history on the tabletop.
+Unforget*table* shows the overlap between two users location history data.
+It is intended to be used as part of a larger physical project in which two users standing at a table look at the projection of their overlapped location history on the tabletop.

 However, the site can be accessed in a slightly modified version at https://unforgettable.city/